Client Booklet

 What if I do not attend (DNA) a session without letting my counsellor know?

+We do not pressure any individual into coming for counselling.
+First DNA: we will offer you an immediate second appointment.
 Second DNA: we will contact you asking you to contact us within a week if you would like to re-engage with your counselling.
 If you do not contact us, we will discharge you from the service.
 You can always use our service when you feel more ready.

 What if I am late for an appointment?